odoo/documentation/content/developer/howtos/rdtraining/B_acl_irrules.rst

 wilfully or as a side-effect:

-* The ``sudo()`` method will create a new recordset in "sudo mode", this ignores all access rules and access rights (although hard-coded group and user checks may still apply).
+* The ``sudo()`` method will create a new recordset in "sudo mode", this ignores all access rights and record rules (although hard-coded group and user checks may still apply).
-* Performing raw SQL queries will bypass access rules and access rights as a side-effect of bypassing the ORM itself.
+* Performing raw SQL queries will bypass access rights and record rules as a side-effect of bypassing the ORM itself.

 .. exercise::